 Identifying Signs for Group Therapy

-Teenagers with the following signs are likelier to benefit from group therapy:
+Teenagers with the following signs are more likely to benefit from group therapy:

 Increased isolation or social withdrawal